graphile/graphile.github.io/src/news/2022-06-07-spec-news-podcast.md

 ---
 layout: post
-title: Spec News - A New GraphQL Podcast from the Graphile team
+title: SpecNews - A New GraphQL Podcast from the Graphile team
 date: 2022-06-07T01:00:00Z
 path: /news/20220607-spec-news/
 tags: announcements, podcast, graphql

 summary:
-  "Benjie and Jem are pleased to announce the release of new podcast Spec News!
+  "Benjie and Jem are pleased to announce the release of new podcast SpecNews!
 A monthly round up of GraphQL Spec news in under ten minutes."
 ---

 _2022-06-07_

-Benjie and Jem are pleased to announce the release of new podcast [Spec News](https://specnewspod.com)!
-A monthly round up of GraphQL Spec news in under ten minutes.
+<p class="intro">Benjie and Jem are pleased to announce the release of new podcast
+SpecNews!
+A monthly round up of GraphQL Specification news in under ten minutes.</p>

 Benjie is a GraphQL TSC member and attends the monthly working groups, he then gives Jem a digest of the two or three hour meeting.
 He figured, why not make